2 Condos Were Illegally Converted Into 18 Micro Apartments In NYC

 Two Manhattan landlords took an unusual — and illegal — route to double their rentable space: cutting their two condos in half horizontally so they could rent out 18 tiny apartments in their Lower East Side building, according to the New York City Department of Buildings.

-"The ceiling heights were 4.5 feet to 6 feet tall on each level, depending on where you were standing," Department of Buildings spokesperson Abigail Kunitz says in an email to NPR.
+"The ceiling heights were 4.5 feet to 6 feet tall on each level, depending on where you were standing," Department of Buildings spokesperson Abigail Kunitz said in an email to NPR.

-When an inspector visited the building earlier this month, he found half-size doors and low ceilings, forcing him to kneel in the improvised hallway.
+When an inspector visited the building this month, he found half-size doors and low ceilings, forcing him to kneel in the improvised hallway.
 A small staircase connected the two floors.
 Along with unapproved structural changes, the Department of Buildings says, the inspector found the space riddled with unpermitted electrical and plumbing work.

-The compressed living spaces prompted New York City Council Member Ben Kallos to compare the arrangement to the movie Being John Malkovich, which featured a cramped office — and a tiny door — on floor 7-1/2 of a Manhattan building.
+The compressed living spaces prompted New York City Council Member Ben Kallos to compare the arrangement to the movie Being John Malkovich, which features a cramped office — and a tiny door — on floor 7 1/2 of a Manhattan building.

-"It was funny in fiction, but a horror story in real life," Kallos said, according to the New York Post, as he described the living conditions tenants endured on the top floors of the building at 165 Henry St.
+"It was funny in fiction but a horror story in real life," Kallos said, according to the New York Post, as he described the living conditions that tenants endured on the top floors of the building at 165 Henry St.

 Bathroom space was also tight: While the lower-floor unit had an illegal bathroom added to its legal bathroom, the upper unit had only one bathroom to share among the nine micro apartments.